 This particular moment definitely won’t have repercussions later on because, as previously noted, we all know the powers that be would never let anything bad happen to Obi-Wan or the people he cares about.
 Good people in the GFFA always get a happy ending, right?

 So…that’s pretty huge, right?
 He’d have left the order for her?
 Who knew our little ginger had so much going on!
-Of course this also helps to further frame up where the writers are ultimately going with the whole path-not-taken, mirror-image, yin-yang blahblahblah that we always get hit over the head with repeatedly as regards Obi-Wan and Anakin and we will absolutely be seeing more of this later.
+Of course, this also helps to further frame up where the writers are ultimately going with that whole path-not-taken, mirror-image, yin-yang blahblahblah that we always get hit over the head with repeatedly as regards Obi-Wan and Anakin, and we will absolutely be seeing more of this later.

 Satine breaks away from her captor by stomping sassily on his foot (and deploying a truly amazing line that includes the phrase “…and slugs are so often trod upon.”
 TROD UPON!
 God, I want to send a case of champagne to the writers.)
 She steals his gun…

 …and then the three of them end up in a kiiiinda dopey standoff wherein Satine won’t kill the guy Because Principles, and Obi-Wan won’t do it either, Because Pacifist Ladyfriend, even though this guy has a bomb on him and could kill them all.
 He taunts them: so, which one of you is willing to be the cold-blooded killer and stop me, huh?
 (The first time we watched this episode years ago, my husband and I both immediately looked at each other and were like OH GEE I WONDER WHERE THIS IS GOING.)